QuantEcon/lecture-source-jl/rst_files/lake_model.rst

 .. code-block:: julia

-    # Some global variables that will stay constant
+    # some global variables that will stay constant
     α = 0.013
     α_q = (1 - (1 - α)^3)
     b_param = 0.0124